NSTX logo Overview Programming Diagnostics Applications

 How do I find the files that constitute an MDSplus tree?

-How do I set up my computer account to use NSTX software?
+How do I set up my computer account to use NSTX-U software?

 What needs to be defined?